daehan-lim/daehan-lim.github.io/projects/sharelingo/index.md

 - Built consent flow for app first-launch requiring users to accept terms and privacy policy
 - Used `SharedPreferences` to remember consent status and avoid repeated prompts
-- Integrated `URL Launcher` for in-app access to legal documents, also available through settings
+- Integrated `URL Launcher` for in-app access to terms and privacy policy, also available from the settings screen

 ### Architecture, Testing, and Error Handling

 - **Implemented full Clean Architecture**
   - Separated concerns across Data, Domain, and Presentation layers with clear boundaries
-  - Used `Riverpod` dependency injection allowing all classes to receive dependencies through constructors, enabling easy Mock object substitution for testing
+  - Used `Riverpod` dependency injection allowing all classes to receive dependencies through constructors, enabling easy Mock object injection for testing
   - Applied `Repository` pattern for data abstraction, allowing potential migration from `Firebase` to other backends without business logic changes

-- **Built comprehensive testing suite**
+- **Unit testing implementation**
   - Created unit tests covering all authentication logic layers for code reliability
   - Used `Mocktail` to isolate external dependencies, enabling tests to run without `Firebase` or `Google Sign-In` connections
-  - Covered multiple scenarios including success cases, failures, and user cancellations
+  - Covered multiple scenarios including success cases, failures, and user login cancellations
-  - Implemented Provider overrides to inject Mock dependencies in test environments
+  - Built isolated test environment through Provider overrides to inject Mock dependencies

-- **Enhanced code quality and monitoring**
+- **Enhanced code quality and maintainability**
-  - Integrated custom logging with `Firebase Crashlytics` for real-time error tracking and analysis
+  - Built real-time error monitoring system integrating local logging with `Firebase Crashlytics`
   - Created reusable UI components to maintain design consistency and speed up development
   - Completely separated DTO and Entity layers to minimize impact of database schema changes on business logic
   - Used `.env` files for environment-specific configuration while protecting sensitive data